Michigan Economic Development Corporation

 • Participating communities recognize the value in receiving a third party, outside review of their planning, zoning and development plans, processes, and policies.

-• Achieving the Essentials or Certified designation is the “Good Housekeeping” seal of approval, indicating that your community goes above and beyond statutory requirements and is truly open for investment.
+• Achieving the Essentials or Certified designation provides outside validation that your community goes above and beyond statutory requirements and is truly open for investment.

-• There is RRC technical assistance match funding available to eligible communities; funding may provide financial support for various projects needed to reach or maintain essentials or certification
+• RRC technical assistance match funding may be available to eligible communities; funding may provide financial support for various projects needed to reach or maintain Essentials or Certification.

-• Post certification, the Redevelopment Services Team will be available to assist communities in identifying, packaging, and marking sites that can help the community implement their vision.
-This is a chance to promote your redevelopment opportunities to developers that have never completed a project in your community.
+• Post certification, the Redevelopment Services Team will be available to assist communities in identifying, packaging, and marking priority redevelopment sites that can help communities implement their vision.
+This is a chance to promote redevelopment opportunities to developers that may have never completed a project in your community.

 How much does RRC cost?